 I ran some Geekbench 4 benchmarks, and the CPU test showed that the P20 lies somewhere between the Huawei P10 Plus and the P20 Pro when working with a single core and between the Galaxy Note 8 and the Huawei Mate 10 Pro on the multi-core tests.

 The computational test result was 8549, which is higher than the Mate 10 Pro but just below a Galaxy S8+.
-I put the Huawei P20 through its paces with some CSR Racing 2 and a pinch of Real Racing 3, but the 12-core processor blasted through both games as if they were nothing.
+We put the Huawei P20 through its paces with some CSR Racing 2 and a pinch of Real Racing 3, but the 12-core processor blasted through both games as if they were nothing.
 So much for my Clash Royale lag advantage.

 When conducting the offscreen ‘1080p Manhattan 3.1′ test, the phone actually ran out of memory.
 It coped fine with the tessellation tests but dropped to around 16fps for all of the high-level tests.
 This was quite disappointing, as it means you won’t be able to play any graphics-intensive games on the P20.
 You’ll be fine with Lemmings, lemming.

 The battery seems to last a reasonable amount of time.
-It has a 3,400mAh capacity and only dropped 32% in four hours of heavy use when I was testing the phone out.
+It has a 3,400mAh capacity and only dropped 32% in four hours of heavy use when we were testing the phone out.
 There are a number of tips for you to optimise the battery in the Phone Manager app, and the Ultra Battery Saver mode will keep you going for seven days on a full charge but will restrict you to phoning and texting.

 You’ll essentially have a Nokia brick with a nice screen.